tahiri-lab/ClonalTreeClustering/src/README.md

 # ClonalTreeClustering

 ## Overview
 ClonalTreeClustering is part of a project to cluster B cell lineage trees.
-The aim of ClonalTreeClustering is to read and construct a distance matrix between all pairs of nodes for each of the trees contained in the Newick file provided as input to the program.
+The aim of ClonalTreeClustering is to read a Newick file containing lineage trees and construct a distance matrix between all pairs of nodes for each of the trees contained in the Newick file provided as input to the program.
 The program also builds a map containing abundance information for all nodes in each tree.

 This is then used to build clusters of B cell line trees using the [KMeansSuperTreeClustering](https://github.com/tahiri-lab/KMeansSuperTreeClustering) program.